Zav141DJacob/atm-management-system/atm-system/atm-system/README.md

 I had a lot of fun improving this code!

-Author: Jaagup Tomingas, 20 years old
+Authors: Jaagup Tomingas, 20 years old and whoever gave kood/Jõhvi the amt-management-system code.